soc-hub-fi/Atalanta/README.md

 ## Citing

-If you use our work, please consider citing it as
+If you use our work, please consider citing any of the following piblications:

 ```
-@InProceedings{AN2024,
+@InProceedings{ARCS24,
  author="Nurmi, Antti
  and Lindgren, Per
  and Kalache, Abdesattar